ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Kick off the utility
 --------------------

-Submit the script for your machine:
+Submit the driver script (where $MACHINE is 'hera', 'jet', 'wcoss2', or 's4')

 ::

   ./driver.$MACHINE.sh

-where MACHINE IS 'hera', 'jet', 'wcoss2', or 's4'.

 The standard output will be placed in log files in the current directory.